wrana-lab/SPARSEQ_BARCODES/README.md

 # SPARSEQ_UMI
-Sub-version of SPARseq pipeline designed to handle specialized paired-end data with 5bp UMIs.
+Sub-version of SPARseq pipeline designed to handle specialized paired-end data with 5bp UMIs for tracking well-to-well spread of reads.
 Outputs the same files as the normal SPARseq pipeline with additional outputs related to the UMI contents per sample.

 Requirements: